-The subject-name-default command specifies a common, generic distinguished name to be used with a username to form a subject name for issued certificates.
+The subject-name-default command specifies a common, generic DN to be used with a username to form a subject name for issued certificates.
 The dn value cn=username is sufficient for this purpose.
 This command eliminates the need to define a subject-name DN specifically for each user.
+The DN field is optional when a user is added using the crypto ca server user-db add dn dn command.

 The security appliance uses this command only when issuing certificates if a user entry does not specify a DN.
-The DN field is optional when a user is added using the crypto ca server user-db add dn dn command.